May 20, 2014

 The first step in landscaping a sloping yard is to provide structure.
 This will help eliminate erosion and provide more flat space to actually use.
 While many people desire a flat expanse of lush green grass, this may not be practical if the angle of your yard is more than a couple of feet across an acre or so.

-Plan hardscaping accents like patios, decks and walls first.
+Plan hardscaping accents like patios and walls first.
 It might be necessary to excavate part of the backyard to eliminate the slope and build a firm and flat platform of soil to lay a patio on.
-Decks can be multilevel and include a step or two from the lower part of the yard to the upper one.
 For backyards with an extreme slope, retaining walls with firm foundations could be used to prevent serious erosion or landslides.

 Instead of large trees that have a greater chance of falling on a slope and grass with short root structures, consider ground covers that can help prevent erosion and do not need to be mowed.